pkatek/apimag/README.md

 # apimag

-Some setup you must do manually if you haven't yet:
+Some setup you must do manually if you haven't yet: OMG WFT?!

   1. Ensure you have defined default url options in your environments files.
 Here is an example of default_url_options appropriate for a development environment